myanesp/docker-signal/README.md

 # Signal Desktop app - Docker image
+#### _This is a fork of the original repo by [chrisbench](https://github.com/chrisbensch/docker-signal), in order to update the base image and mantain an up-to-date Signal version_

-Docker image for the Signal messaging desktop app, using the [jlesage/docker-baseimage-gui](https://github.com/jlesage/docker-baseimage-gui) image (debian-10).
+Docker image for the Signal messaging desktop app, using the [jlesage/docker-baseimage-gui](https://github.com/jlesage/docker-baseimage-gui) image.
 Once deployed, the app can be accessed through a modern web browser or a VNC client.
 This image is only available for **linux/amd64**.